TurtleNetwork/TurtleNetwork.github.io/_nodeowners/how-to-setup-a-new-node.md

 6. Make sure the TN node starts automically as the server boots: `systemctl enable TN.service`

-7. Start the TN node: `serice TN start`
+7. Start the TN node: `service TN start`

-8. Watch the TN node log live (press ctrl+c to cancel): `journalctl -u waves.service -f` & let it download the blockchain.
+8. Watch the TN node log live (press ctrl+c to cancel): `journalctl -u TN.service -f` & let it download the blockchain.

 9. Browse to <https://explorer.turtlenetwork.eu/peers> & confirm your node is listed.